fico7489/laravel-pivot/README.md

 | 5.2.x | 1.2.x | yes |
 | <5.2 | - | no |

+*Support for laravel 5.4 and 5.5 coming soon

 # Laravel Problems

 Calling sync(), attach(), detach() or updateExistingPivot() on BelongsToMany relation does not fire any events, here this package jumps in.